Papers

 7. Limitations and Future Directions

-Current constraints of EpiCache include the static selection of episode count EE, reliance on offline clustering, and the lack of quantized/compact KV representations.
-Future research directions proposed include dynamic adaptation of EE, integration of KV-quantization schemes, and improvements in conversational segmentation.
+Current constraints of EpiCache include the static selection of episode count MM7, reliance on offline clustering, and the lack of quantized/compact KV representations.
+Future research directions proposed include dynamic adaptation of MM8, integration of KV-quantization schemes, and improvements in conversational segmentation.
 These extensions may further reduce memory requirements and enable finer-grained, context-adaptive compression without sacrificing QA fidelity (Kim et al., 22 Sep 2025).
 A plausible implication is that incorporating quantization or dynamic clustering could push the efficiency-accuracy frontier further in long-context LLM serving.

 Definition Search Book Streamline Icon: https://streamlinehq.com